tacoda/gorails-web-scraper/README.md

 - Could use a separate process to run the queue, but puma has a plugin for it by adding it to `config/puma.rb`

 - Update ApplicationMailer with the correct from address
+- Update UserMailer with the correct to address
 - Test out in a shell in production
 - Add sender signature to Postmark account